bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 2: 00:35:55

-When you say setup, you mean like really key setup, right?
+When you say setup, you mean like really `key setup`, right?
-It's not like signature setup, it's a key setup.
+It's not like `signature setup`, it's a `key setup`.

 Speaker 0: 00:36:01

 Yeah.
 And then the second phase is when a signature is intended to be made and there are a number of parties who agree on signing a particular message, what steps do they have to take?
-And so the naive Bitcoin multi-threshold, multi-signature scheme has one round for both.
+And so the naive Bitcoin Multi-Sig threshold, multi-signature scheme has one round for both.
 Why is that?
 So the key setup is everybody reveals their public key and any party, not even a participant, can just take all those keys, put them together in a script, turn it into an address, and it's done.
 It doesn't need to go back to the participants.